TrendingTechnology/reactgo.com-1/blog/external-stylesheets-react/index.md

 Beginners to the react are probably get confused what is reason to use className instead of normal `class` we use in html files.

-The HTML we write  inside the react apps is not an HTML it is a [JSX](/learn-react-jsx-detailed/) and it is passed to the babel compiler and converted into JavaScript at last everything we write HTML like syntax is just a JavaScript.
+The HTML we write  inside the react apps is not an HTML it is a [JSX](/learn-react-jsx-detailed/) and it is passed down to the babel compiler and converted into JavaScript at last everything we write HTML like syntax is just a JavaScript.

 In JavaScript `class` is a reserved keyword so that we need to use `className`  to add styles instead of `class`.